Student Restrictions: HUD vs. LIHTC vs. HOME

 Is Financial Assistance in Excess of Tuition and Required Fees considered income?

 If an applicant/tenant does not receive Section 8 assistance, all forms of student financial assistance are excluded from annual income.
 Financial assistance includes grants, scholarships, educational entitlements, work-study programs, and financial aid packages.
 It doesn’t matter whether the assistance is paid to the student or directly to the educational institution.

 For HUD/HOME and for a LIHTC household who receives Section 8 assistance…

 Financial assistance in excess of tuition and other required fees and charges is included as income, except for students who are living with their parents who are applying for or receiving Section 8 assistance or if the student is over the age of 23 with dependent children.

 Has your verification form been updated to include fees?
 In December 2015, HUD updated the definition of “tuition” to include “required fees and charges”.
 Required fees include all fixed sum charges that are required for a large proportion of all students.
 Examples of required fees and charges include lab fees, athletic fees, student center fees, technology fees, and fees specific to the student’s major or program (i.e., nursing program).

-Expenses associated with room and board, books, supplies, meal plans, transportation, parking, and other non-fixed sum charges are included in the tuition.
+Expenses associated with room and board, books, supplies, meal plans, transportation, parking, and other non-fixed sum charges ARE NOT included in the tuition.

 At Annual Recertification…